Skip to main content

 What modernization looks like in practice

-A lean medical distributor moving off manual healthcare and retail flows typically sees onboarding drop from weeks to under 48 hours for standard partners, material reduction in 837/835 and order-to-cash errors, and 10–15 hours per week returned to operations—not because they hired EDI staff, but because validation and exceptions are automated on the happy path.
+A lean medical distributor moving off manual healthcare and retail flows typically sees onboarding drop from weeks to days for standard partners, fewer 837/835 and order-to-cash errors, and meaningful operations time returned each week—not because they hired EDI staff, but because validation and exceptions are automated on the happy path.

 What the next 24 months look like

-Expect more retailer and payer mandates, more API-adjacent integration, and more pressure on SMBs to comply without adding headcount.
+Expect more retailer and payer mandates, more API-adjacent integration (see our EDI vs API comparison for how hybrid routing handles both), and more dropship and marketplace programs that add 846 inventory feeds on top of the classic 850/856/810 loop — covered in our EDI drop ship workflow guide.
 Teams that adopt automation early reduce chargeback exposure and activate partners faster than competitors still on legacy VAN contracts.

 Conclusion